Sher-Chowdhury/codingbee_docs/categories/docker/02_docker-cli-tour.md

 The command only lists containers that are running.
 That's why we used the --all flag to force this command list all running and stopped containers.
 Also notice that are container has a randomly generated name, 'thirsty_hopper'.

-At the moment our container isn't running.
+*Step 3:* So far we have created the container but haven't started it yet.
 So let's start it:

 ```bash
 $ docker container start --attach thirsty_hopper